Display to header level

-PALTA’s model trail easement documents all create a right-of-way over the identified trail.
+WeConservePA’s model trail easement documents all create a right-of-way for a trail.
 The purpose of any right-of-way is to provide a location to cross the property, which means that people exercising the right are supposed to keep moving, not loiter or engage in other activities.

-The Model and CE Trail Provisions continue beyond this simple grant to describe in detail the rights of the holder and the public as well as the retained rights of the owners.
+The Model Trail Easement Agreement and Conservation Easement Trail Provisions continue beyond this simple grant to describe in detail the rights of the holder and the public as well as the retained rights of the owners.

-In contrast, in the interest of brevity, the Short Form—like many simple trail easement documents—grants a trail easement but does not go into detail about the means that can be used to cross the property.
+In contrast, in the interest of brevity, the Model Grant of Trail Easement—like many simple trail easement documents—grants a trail easement but does not go into detail about the means that can be used to cross the property.
 This works as long as there is a meeting of the minds between the owners and holder as to what constitutes trail use, but what happens if “trail” means footpath to the owners and pedestrian and/or vehicular access lane to the holder?

 Under Pennsylvania law, ambiguity or uncertainty generally will be resolved in favor of the holder.
 For example, if the easement document identifies walking and jogging as permitted uses in a list ending with “and other recreational uses,” a reasonable interpretation of the easement would include cross-country skiing even if cross-country skiing is not specifically listed.

-Users of the Short Form and other such documents may believe that there is an implied agreement to work out differences in the future, but the rules of law applicable to servitudes do not read into an easement document the kind of covenant of good faith and fair dealing that is found in contract law.
+The owners and holder may believe that there is an implied agreement to work out differences in the future, but the rules of law applicable to servitudes do not read into an easement document the kind of covenant of good faith and fair dealing that is found in contract law.
 There is no legal obligation for the owners and holder to negotiate a reasonable compromise later.
 Instead, the applicable rule developed over centuries of cases is that, in the case of ambiguity, the easement will be interpreted most favorably to the holder.

-Both the Model Trail Easement Agreement and the CE Trail Provision list the specific facilities and uses permitted under the easement.
-Their default language provides for walking, hiking, jogging, bicycling and horseback riding as well as nature study and bird watching.
-This list may, of course, be lengthened or shortened to meet the concerns of owners and the inerests of the holder.
+The Model lists the specific facilities and uses permitted under the easement.
+Its default language provides for walking, hiking, jogging, bicycling, and horseback riding, as well as bird watching and a few other uses.
+This list may, of course, be lengthened or shortened to meet the concerns of owners and the interests of the holder.
 Owners uncomfortable with allowing horseback riding on the trail could eliminate it from the list of permitted uses.
 Conversely, an organization devoted to a single purpose—horseback riding, for example—may want an easement solely for that purpose.
-Sometimes a holder, perhaps concerned with damage to natural resources or trail surfaces that might be caused by bicycles or horses, will only be interested in an easement for walking, jogging and similar pedestrian activities; other times the holder may be interested in having broad discretion as to the types of recreational activities that might take place on the trail in the future.
+Sometimes a holder, perhaps concerned with damage to natural resources or trail surfaces that might be caused by bicycles or horses, will only be interested in an easement for walking, jogging, and similar pedestrian activities; other times the holder may be interested in having broad discretion as to the types of recreational activities that might take place on the trail in the future.

-The Model Trail Easement Agreement offers a way to provide for activities and uses that owners may tentatively find acceptable but not be comfortable granting as permanent easement rights.
-As more fully discussed in Articles II and III of the commentary to the Model, the owners may use the Model to grant a license rather than an easement for certain activities and uses.
+The commentary to articles 2 and 3 of the Model Trail Easement Agreement offer an option to provide for activities and uses as well as improvements that owners may tentatively find acceptable but not be comfortable granting as permanent easement rights.
+The Model may be customized to grant a license—a temporary right—for these items rather than an easement.